 CPD Credit: 40 Hours with completion of assignment, or 36 hours without the assignment.

 Further dates to be confirmed.
 If you would like to register your interest in upcoming US GAAP courses, please email Aisling Mooney at firstname.lastname@example.org.

 To gain the diploma participants must successfully complete an assignment.
-The assignment will be issued on completion of the lectures and participants will have two weeks to complete and submit same.
+The assignment will be issued twice a year with access to a free live webinar with Wayne Bartlett in advance of the submission date.
 In this assignment participants will be expected to demonstrate their understanding of US GAAP and their capacity to apply it to a set of IFRS financial statements.

 The CPA Ireland Skillnet is funded by member companies and the Training Networks Programme, an initiative of Skillnets Ltd. funded from the National Training Fund through the Department of Education and Skills.